+- getting acquainted with cooking methods (cooking, baking, stewing, etc.)

+- getting acquainted with cooking utensils and appliances and how to use them properly,

+- choice of dishes and recipes,

+- getting to know the groceries

+- realization of tasks (practical performance of preparing meals according to the selected recipe)

+- Methods

 - verbal instructions,

 - demonstration,

 - physical guidance,

 - tasking and learning by stages,

 - guidance, suggestions

 - showing, pointing out

 - observation,

 - picture and video demonstration

 - Risk management

 - safe use of cooking utensils and appliances,

 - Opportunities and needs for support

 - an analysis of an individual's cognitive and physical abilities and the levels of support available

 - developing an individual support plan that defines the steps to be taken for the individual to successfully complete the tasks

 - Evaluation

-- progress monitoring, process evaluation
+- orogress monitoring, process evaluation

 - evaluation and documentation of results, final evaluation

-Initial, process, and final evaluation data are obtained through an interview with AFMID and family/caregivers, adapted to fit the individual's interests and communication and intellectual abilities.
+Initial, process, and final evaluation data are obtained through an interview with AFMID and family / caregivers, adapted to fit the individual's interests and communication and intellectual abilities.